resolve109/study-aws-sa/aws-study-guide.md

   - Accelerates migration by maximizing available network bandwidth
   - More suitable than Snowcone, AWS Transfer Family, or manual methods for network-based migrations
   - Perfect for situations where controlling bandwidth usage is critical
+- **Continuous File Synchronization**:
+  - For copying files between S3 buckets and EFS file systems continuously:
+    - Create DataSync locations for source and destination storage
+    - Configure tasks with transfer mode set to transfer only changed data
+    - Schedule tasks to run at appropriate intervals
+  - Provides automated data movement with minimal operational overhead
+  - Only copies changed files, optimizing transfer efficiency and reducing costs
+  - More efficient than Lambda functions mounting file systems or EC2-based solutions
+  - Includes automatic encryption and data integrity validation for secure transfers
+  - Supports AWS security mechanisms including IAM roles and VPC endpoints
+  - Can use a purpose-built network protocol and parallel, multi-threaded architecture
+  - Reduces operational costs with flat per-gigabyte pricing compared to custom scripts

 ## Storage Services